What the study is for

 - Additionally we may request copies of certain mammograms and MRI scans.

 We will also send some details to NHS Digital (See ‘How we use your provided personal details and health history’ section below) so that we can receive notification of any future cancer diagnoses or passing.

 The Embrace data can be split into different subgroups, the key distinction is always whether the participant carries a genetic mutation in the BRCA1 and/or BRCA2 gene, or whether they are a family member of someone who does.
 We call these groups ‘carriers’ and ‘non-carriers’ respectively.
 Those who have been shown to be carriers through their clinical testing, and those whose carrier status is currently unknown*, will receive further questionnaires and requests for blood samples over time.
 This is generally 2, 5 and 10 years after your initial recruitment.
 Conversely the non-carriers will not receive follow up questionnaires or blood requests, we rely on information from NHS Digital only.

 *This covers anyone who has been to a clinic (and has joined the Embrace study) but has not been tested at their clinic or has decided they would rather not know the result of the test.

 How we use your provided personal details and health history

 The information you provide on your health and lifestyle is known only to the Embrace study and will be used only for medical research.
-Your name and address are used by the study investigators [link to contacts page], so that we can contact you personally.
+Your name and address are used by the study investigators, so that we can contact you personally.

 All data is handled and held under appropriate secure conditions by the study team.
 Your information undergoes pseudoanonymisation for all data analysis.
 This means your data is pooled with thousands of others and each person is only identified by an artificial identifier rather than by their personal details, such as their name.
 All publications and presentations are based on these large datasets and do not use individual records, instead they display results of our analyses using tables and graphs.